ryanpeach/continuing_education/README.md

 `poetry install`

 After you run `poetry install`, `pip` install pytorch the way it describes [here](https://pytorch.org/get-started/locally/#start-locally) for your system.
 This ensures you get the best performance.
+Always use the version listed in [.github/workflows/ci.yaml](.github/workflows/ci.yaml) for the best compatibility.

 ## MacOSX